scryptic86/pixiewps/README.md

+This is not the original repository!
+Please look at the repo I forked this from.

 # Overview [![License](https://img.shields.io/badge/License-GPL%20v3%2B-blue.svg?style=flat-square)](LICENSE.md)

 **Pixiewps** is a tool written in C used to **bruteforce offline** the WPS PIN exploiting the low or non-existing entropy of some software implementations, the so-called "pixie-dust attack" discovered by Dominique Bongard in summer 2014.
 It is meant for educational purposes only.